Farin Ruwa Falls: Location

 Farin Ruwa falls is found in Massange village of Farin Ruwa Development Area in Wamba Local Government Area of Nasarawa State.
 The falls is found along the boundary of Plateau State and Nasarawa State, under the Bokkos and Wamba Local Government Areas of the two states.
 The falls has its source on the Jos plateau, in the Bokkos Local Government Area of Plateau State.

 The falls was discovered by the original inhabitants, the Kulere speaking community of Massange and was popularized by the then British colonial rulers of Nigeria in the 1950s.
-A catering Rest House was established in MASSANGE village close to the falls in order to exploit it commercially.
-To protect its rich heritage, the colonial administration gazetted it and named it MAYES (a kulere word for the waterfall) Forest Reserve.
+A catering Rest House was established in Massange village close to the falls in order to exploit it commercially.
+To protect its rich heritage, the colonial administration gazetted it and named it Mayes (a kulere word for the waterfall) Forest Reserve.
 However, despite this early development, Farin Ruwa was consigned to the background until the creation of Nasarawa State in 1996.
-The waterfall is about 120 kilometres from Lafia, the Nasarawa state capital, and 30 kilometres from Wamba town.Is also 192.6 km (almost 3hrs 45mins) from Abuja the capital city of Nigeria via Keffi-Akwanga Nasarawa State.
+The waterfall is about 120 km from Lafia, the Nasarawa state capital, and 30 kilometres from Wamba town.
+It is also 192.6 km (or almost 3 hrs 45 mins) from Abuja, the capital city of Nigeria via Keffi-Akwanga Nasarawa State.